george-hawkins/snippets/esp-idf.md

 Now we're almost ready to plug in the board but before we can do that it may be necessary to install a driver for the board's USB to UART bridge - see [here](esp-usb-to-uart.md) for more details.

 Once that's done and the board is plugged in, the serial port, that corresponds to the board, needs to be determined.
-On Mac the port is usually `/dev/cu.SLAB_USBtoUART` and on Linux it's usually `/dev/ttyUSB0`.
+On Mac, the port is usually `/dev/cu.SLAB_USBtoUART` and on Linux it's usually `/dev/ttyUSB0`.

 Now to flash the result of the build process to the board: